10 Day Self Drive Tour of the Complete Ring Road of Iceland with Top Attractions & Snaefellsnes

 Check availability by choosing a date.

-After settling in your hotel in Reykjavík, make the most of your proximity to one of Europe's most vibrant city centres.
-Explore the abundance of museums, galleries, restaurants and bars to your heart´s content.
+After settling in your hotel in Reykjavik, make the most of your proximity to one of Europe's most vibrant city centers.
+Explore the abundance of museums, galleries, restaurants, and bars to your heart's content.

 Day two sends you off to some of the best-known natural phenomena in Iceland on the Golden Circle route.
-The first stop on the Golden Circle tour is Þingvellir National Park.
-Here, you can walk between the rift valley of the Mid-Atlantic Ridge and explore an area which played a huge role in Iceland's heritage; its history as the site of the world's first representative parliament has warranted its place on the UNESCO world heritage list.
+The first stop on the Golden Circle tour is Thingvellir National Park.
+Here, you can walk between the rift valley of the Mid-Atlantic Ridge and explore an area that played a huge role in Iceland's heritage.
+Its history as the site of the world's first representative parliament site has warranted its place on the UNESCO world heritage list.
 You can even opt into a snorkel in the crystal clear fissure Silfra, which runs right between the tectonic plates.

-You also have the chance to go on an optional snowmobile tour on Langjökull glacier; you'll be picked up at Gullfoss waterfall.
+You also have the chance to go on an optional snowmobile tour on Langjokull glacier.
+You'll be picked up at Gullfoss waterfall.
 This is an excellent way to add some adrenaline to your trip - and to see some sweeping glacial vistas.
-You can also book a horse ride on this day, if neither of these appeal to you.
+You can also book a horse ride on this day if neither of these appeals to you.

-Spend the night in or near the quiet town of Hvolsvöllur.
+Spend the night in or near the quiet Selfoss region.

 On day three, you will take in the sight of two majestic waterfalls, Seljalandsfoss and Skógafoss.
 Further down the coast near the town of Vík, take a slight detour to admire the black volcanic beach, Reynisfjara, and the dramatic Dyrhólaey and Reynisdrangar rock formations.
 This is also a great place for puffin watching.